HighHillz/Calculator/readme.md

 ## Features
 - Arithmetic operations
 - Scientific calculations (exponential, logarithmic, trigonometry, modulus, e and pi)
+- History section that stores previous calculations for verification and access.

 ## Technologies
 ### Languages
 - Python

 ### Libraries
-- tkinter
+- customtkinter
 - math

 ## Usage
 The project can be useful to do simple and complex calculations involving functions understood by the calculator.
 It gives precise values making it reliable.

+## Updates
+- New UI
+- The equation is visible after evaluation. i.e. After clicking "=".

+- NEW FEATURE!
+History : Stores all previous calculations which can be accessed at any point.

 ## Future Enhancements
-- Show the original equation after clicking  "="
 - Round of trigonometric values to 2 decimal places.
-- Ability to add modulus and log to specific part of the equation
+- Ability to add modulus and log to specific part of the equation.
-- Bind keys
+- Bind keys.

 ## Version
-1
+1.1